glbala87/ELLA_tool/README.md

 To create a new migration:

 1. Make all your changes to the normal datamodel in `src/vardb/datamodel/` and test them until you're satisfied.
 In general we don't want to make more migration scripts than necessary, so make sure things are proper.
-1. On your dev instance run: export DB_URL=postgresql:///postgres
+1. Make and enter a dev instance: `make dev` and `make shell`
+1. Inside it do:
+    1. `export DB_URL=postgresql:///postgres`
-1. On your dev instance run:  `./ella-cli database ci-migration-head` to reset the database to the migration base, then run all the upgrades to make
+    1. `/ella/ella-cli database ci-migration-head` (resets database to the migration base, then runs all the migrations)
+    1. `cd /ella/src/vardb/datamodel/migration/`
-1. `cd src/vardb/datamodel/migration/` and run something like this `PYTHONPATH=../../..
-DB_URL=postgresql://postgres@/postgres alembic revision --autogenerate -m "Name of migration"`.
+    1. `PYTHONPATH=../../.. alembic revision --autogenerate -m "Name of migration"`.
 This will look at the current datamodel and compare it against the database state, generating a migration script from the differences.
-1. Go over the created script, clean it up and test it.
+1. Go over the created script, clean it up and test it (`test-api-migration`).

 The migration scripts are far from perfect, so you need some knowledge of SQLAlchemy and Postgres to get it right.
 Known issues are `Sequences` and `ENUM`s, which have to be taken care of manually.
 Also remember to convert any data present in the database if necessary.
 The `test-api-migration` part of the test suite will test also test database migrations, by running the api tests on a migrated database.

 ### API documentation